blvckrvy/Blackman-Entertainment-little-apps/README.md

-# Password Generator
+# Blackman Entertainment Little Apps

-The very first application made by blvckrvy.
+The the few first applications made by blvckrvy.

 Download, modify, and enjoy.